SE06-Glasgow-University/lead-time-for-change-action/README.md

-# Lead Time For Change Action
+# Calculate lead time for change
 Calculates the lead time for change of a repository on a release
 ## Inputs
-auth-token (required): the personal access token of the user
+### auth-token (required): the personal access token of the user
+### web-token (optional): the token provided by the complimentary website for authenticating post request to website
+### calculate-previous-releases(optional): Default as false, if set to true the action will also calculate the lead time for the previous 5 releases unless number-of-releases is specified.
+### number-of-releases(optional): Default is 5.
+Takes an integer n and if calculate-previous-release is set to true then the action will calculate the previous n releases.
 ## Outputs
-lead-time-for-change: The lead time for change from previous release to current release
+### lead-time-for-change: The lead time for change from previous release to current release

 ## Runs using: node12
 ## main: index.js